GeoffreyAA/weights-measures/README.md

 The program comes with a default language of English and can be translated into others.
 To do so, open the "English.lng" file in a plain-text editor, like Notepad, and translate all the words on the right-hand side of the equal-to sign (=).
 Then, save it as another file, using UTF-8 encoding without the byte-order mark, or plain ANSI.
 Lastly, rename the file to that of the language: "French.lng" for example.
 The extension must be ".lng" for the file to be recognised.

-The tool does not modify one's computer, except for writing a text-based settings file to its folder, and can be moved in a portable fashion.

 Download Weights & Measures only from its [official page](https://github.com/GeoffreyAA/weights-measures).
 It is free; do not pay for it anywhere.